purton-tech/barricade/README.md

 After registration you'll be take to the whoami home page as we set `REDIRECT_URL` to `/`.

-You'll then be greated with
+You'll then be greeted with

 <p align="center">